whtevn/bdd4php/README.md

     myProject/
 		  itemSet.php

-Add a specification directory and clone bdd4php into it so that your project now looks like this:
+Add a specification directory with a place for mocks, stubs, and fixtures.
+Then clone bdd4php into it so that your project now looks like this:

     myProject/
      itemSet.php
      spec/
+		   mocks/
+		   stubs/
+		   fixtures/
        bdd4php/
          testSuite/
-         sampleSpec.php

 There are other directories under testSuite/, but for the purposes of using the project (and not developing it), they can safely be ignored.